vje013/darwin-proxy/README.md

 # BUILD UPDATE 6/7/2026
-Verdict: right now it is a single flat-table, in-memory tool that is strongest on data shaped like the stockholders file.
-It is not yet schema-flexible.
-The column policy and the re-id quasi-identifiers are hardcoded to specific English header names, and that, not file size, is the real constraint.
+Verdict: right now it is a single flat-table, in-memory tool that is not yet schema-flexible.
+The column policy and the re-id quasi-identifiers are hardcoded to specific English header names.

 ## What it handles